-- Ensure that all children have access to the curriculum and that the curriculum is adapted to meet the needs of the children. - Monitor children's progress, identify, plan and deliver any additional support a child may need (this could involve targeted work, additional support or differentiated activities) and share this information with the SENDco. - Write Individual Provision Maps (IPMs), and share and review these plans with parents.
+- Ensure that all children have access to the curriculum and that the curriculum is adapted to meet the needs of the children. - Monitor children's progress, identify, plan and deliver any additional support a child may need (this could involve targeted work, additional support or differentiated activities) and share this information with the SENDco. - Write Individual Learning Plans (ILP's), and share and review these plans with parents.